hamlet-io/docs/docs/how-to/jenkins/examplelibrary/examples/deploy/accept-release.md

 ### Setup

-Loads environment variables from the Hamlet [`properties`](../properties/properties) file.
+Loads environment variables from the hamlet [`properties`](../properties/properties) file.

 ### Prepare

-Prepare the Jenkins execution environment, validate the acceptance and update the Hamlet CMDB to reflect the acceptance.
+Prepare the Jenkins execution environment, validate the acceptance and update the hamlet CMDB to reflect the acceptance.

 ## Post Job